 Gallstones and inflammation of the gallbladder (cholecystitis) are the most common risk factors for gallbladder cancer.

 Gallstones are hard lumps, like little rocks, that form in the gallbladder.
 They are mostly cholesterol, mixed with other substances found in bile.
-About 8 out of 10 people with gallbladder cancer (80%) have gallstones or an inflamed gallbladder when they are diagnosed.
+About 6 to 8 out of 10 people with gallbladder cancer (60% to 80%) have gallstones or an inflamed gallbladder when they are diagnosed.

 One study has shown that a family history of gallstones doubles the risk of gallbladder cancer, and that people with a family history of gallstones who also have gallstones themselves have almost 60 times the normal risk of gallbladder cancer.